-I recently purchased the Zap It! bug zapper racket, a compact insect killer that you can easily carry around to kill flying pests.
-In this review, we’ll see if it’s right for your home, my experiences with it, and what I think of the device.
+I recently purchased the Zap It! racket, a compact insect killer that you can easily carry around to kill flying pests.
+In my Zap It! bug zapper review, we’ll see if it’s right for your home, my experiences with it, and what I think of the device.

 I may earn a commission for purchases using links on our site.
 Learn more.

 A bug zapper racket is a tennis racket-shaped electric fly swatter.
 They are powered by batteries, either regular alkaline or rechargeable.
 You press the power button, then swing the racket in the direction of a mosquito or fly, and when they make contact with an electrified grid, they are electrocuted.
 An excellent no chemical, mess-free way of killing flying pests.